The sound clips on this website require the use of a RealPlayer.

 A biography on Vaughn Monroe has not been written to date.
 However, numerous short pieces have been written for his souvenir booklets, which circulated in the 1940s and 1950s.
 More recent books written about the big bands usually include at least a paragraph, if not a page or two on Vaughn Monroe, and CD liner notes typically contain biographical information of varying length.

 This page includes some of the biographical sketches that frequently appear on other websites.
 We have amalgamated them here along with one of the 'stories' of Vaughn's life from his 1945 souvenir booklet.
-A more comprehensive biographical compilation is included in the Sustaining Member Section of this website.

 On the Web